-The Toronto Stock Exchange (the "TSX") has conditionally approved the listing of the Units of the New ETF.
-Listing of the New ETF is subject to the New ETF fulfilling all of the requirements of the TSX on or before January 9, 2024.
-Units of HFIN and HYLD are currently listed and trading on the TSX.
+The Toronto Stock Exchange (the "TSX") has conditionally approved the listing of the Units of the New ETFs.
+Listing of a New ETF is subject to the New ETF fulfilling all of the requirements of the TSX on or before December 29, 2024.
+Units of HMAX, HFIN and HYLD are currently listed and trading on the TSX.